IPhoto: iOS version

 At an Apple media event on March 7, 2012, Apple CEO Tim Cook announced a new version of iPhoto for iOS. iPhoto for iOS was made available that day on the App Store for USD4.99, alongside the already-released iMovie and GarageBand for iOS.
 It officially supports the iPhone 4 and later, iPod Touch (4th and 5th generations), iPad 2 and later and iPad Mini (1st and 2nd generations), but users discovered that it could be installed manually on older devices using Apple's iPhone Configuration Utility.

-iPhoto for iOS offers a feature set fairly comparable to that of its Mac counterpart.
+iPhoto for iOS offers a feature set comparable to the Mac version.
 It can organize photos that are synced to the device or taken with its camera.
 Editing features include color correction tools and photo effects, as well as cropping and straightening tools. iPhoto for iOS lacks tools for creating books, calendars, cards and ordering prints.
-It can, however, create "Photo Journals": digital photo collages that can be uploaded to iCloud and shared.
+It can, however, create digital photo collages called "Photo Journals" that could be uploaded to iCloud until the feature was discontinued.

-iPhoto for iOS was highly praised for its professional tools, good performance and compatibility.
+iPhoto for iOS was highly praised for its tools, good performance and compatibility.

-iPhoto for iOS was discontinued in 2014 and removed from the App Store in favor of the Photos app, which shipped with iOS 8.
+iPhoto for iOS was discontinued in 2014 and removed from the App Store.
+It cannot officially be run on iOS 8 or above.